graviton-browser/graviton-browser/website/source/browser-update.rst

 * This section does not discuss updates of apps that run in the browser.
 * In this first iteration, network administrator control is out of scope.
 It can be tackled in future.
+* Linux support - Linux users have their own platform level update mechanisms that can be reused.

 Design
 ======